Dragon-Forge-NEXUS/Blog/src/posts/blog/gaming-release-info.md

 alt: "DragonForgeGaming Banner"
 ---

-To start, these are just plans, but they may still change.
+To start, these are just plans, they may still change.
 This post will also be long.

 ## Games
 In the last post, there were a lot of planned games to receive reviews, but that was not a full list.
 Below is a complete list.
 (This will be long)